 3) Hollywood Movie Extra

-If your dream is to act or be an extra in movies than becoming a movie extra can be a very fun retirement job for you.
+If your dream is to act or be an extra in movies then becoming a movie extra can be a very fun retirement job for you.
 There are paid jobs or unpaid jobs in the television and movie production industry.
 You don’t have to live in Los Angelos to be an extra.
-There are plenty of movie and television sets across the United States from Chicago, Atlanta to New York and other cities and states.
+There are plenty of movie and television sets across the United States from Chicago, Atlanta to New York, and other cities and states.

 Salary: approximately $170 for an 8-hour working day